Download page Machine Snapshots for .NET.

 AppDynamics generates machine snapshots to capture the state of a server at a specific moment in time.
 The machine snapshots show the processes running on the machine, the IIS application pool activity, and any related transaction snapshots.
-By default the .NET Machine Agent takes machine snapshots under the following conditions:
+By default the .NET Machine Agent takes machine snapshots under these conditions:

 - Periodic collection: The agent takes one snapshot every 10 minutes.

-- Breached thresholds: The .NET Machine agent takes samples of machine statistics every 10 seconds within a 10 minute window.
-For each sample, the agent checks the CPU percent usage, the memory percent usage, and oldest item in the IIS application pool queue.
-The agent flags a sample as a violation when the current usage meets or exceeds one of the following thresholds:
+- Breached thresholds: The .NET Machine Agent takes samples of machine statistics every 10 seconds within a 10-minute window.
+For each sample, the agent checks the CPU percent usage, the memory percent usage, and the oldest item in the IIS application pool queue.
+The agent flags a sample as a violation when the current usage meets or exceeds one of these thresholds:

 CPU at 80% or higher

 - IIS application pool queue item older than 100 milliseconds